truenas/documentation/content/SCALE/SCALETutorials/Network/ConfigureIPv6.md

 For example, <code>\\<i>ffff-ff-59f8-100--12</i>.ipv6-literal.net\<i>v6smbshare</i></code>.

 <!--
-### Setting up Rsync Tasks  Commenting out this section as the rsync task tutorials need attention and there is an open Jira ticket on issues with functionality.
-Ticket reports issues in CORE but it also applies to SCALE. https://ixsystems.atlassian.net/browse/NAS-129340
+### Setting up Rsync Tasks

+Commenting out this section Until I can test rsync tasks using module and ssh modes.

-### Setting Up Cloud Sync Tasks  This section is commented out until we have Internet access over our IPv6 network so we can test.
+### Setting Up Cloud Sync Tasks

+Commented out until we have Internet access over our IPv6 network so we can test.

-### Using IPv6 with Applications   This section is commented out until we have Internet access over our IPv6 network so we can test.
+### Using IPv6 with Applications
+Commented out until we have Internet access over our IPv6 network so we can test.

 -->